boucadair/secure-tacacs-yang/draft-ietf-opsawg-secure-tacacs-yang.md

 # IANA Considerations

-   IANA is requested to register the following URI in the "ns" subregistry within the "IETF XML Registry" {{!RFC3688}}:
+   IANA is requested to update the following URI in the "ns" subregistry within the "IETF XML Registry" {{!RFC3688}}:

 ~~~~
-   URI:  urn:ietf:params:xml:ns:yang:ietf-system-secure-tacacs
+   URI:  urn:ietf:params:xml:ns:yang:ietf-system-tacacs-plus
    Registrant Contact:  The IESG.
    XML:  N/A; the requested URI is an XML namespace.
 ~~~~